Gentile: In Kabbalah

 The view that gentiles only possess bestial souls was more popularized by the main kabbalistic text of hasidic movement, the Tanya (or Likkutei Amarim).
-Rabbi Shneur Zalman of Liadi, the founder of the Chabad hasidic dynasty, claims that Jews like gentiles possess a vital animal soul,but the animal soul of the Jew comes from the fourth husk (Qliphoth nogah), while the animal soul of the gentiles comes from the three lower impure husks (Qliphoth Tumaot).
-Thus nothing gentiles do can elevate them to the level of holiness, their soul remains trapped in the unholy world of the impure Qliphoth.
+Rabbi Shneur Zalman of Liadi, the founder of the Chabad hasidic dynasty, claims that Jews like gentiles possess a vital animal soul, but the animal soul of the Jew comes from the fourth husk (Qlippoth nogah), while the animal soul of the gentiles comes from the three lower impure husks (Qlippoth Tumaot).
+Thus nothing gentiles do can elevate them to the level of holiness, their soul remains trapped in the unholy world of the impure Qlippoth.

-However other Kabbalists like Abraham Abulafia believed that higher levels of soul are to some extent accessible to gentiles.
+However, other Kabbalists like Abraham Abulafia believed that higher levels of soul are to some extent accessible to gentiles.

 Christianity

-The Greek ethnos where translated as "gentile" in the context of early Christianity implies non-Israelite.
+The Greek ethnos, where it is translated as "gentile" in the context of early Christianity, implies non-Israelite.
 In the years after the ministry of Jesus, there were questions over the inclusion of non-Jews and the applicability of the Law of Moses, including circumcision.
 Over a few centuries, this led to a split between Jewish Christians, who followed Jesus but also Mosaic Law, and Pauline Christianity (also known as Gentile Christianity) which abandoned Mosaic Law and eventually became the official religion of the Roman Empire.
 Jewish Christian beliefs died out around the fifth century, after being rejected by both orthodox Judaism and orthodox Christianity.

 With the ministry of Paul the Apostle the gospel began to be spread among the non-Jewish subjects of the Roman empire.
 A question existed among the disciples whether receiving the Holy Spirit through proselytization would be restricted to Israelites or whether it would include the gentiles as in :

 Within a few centuries, some Christians used the word "gentiles" to mean non-Christians.
 The alternative pagani was felt to be less elegant.

+Fathers of the Church

+Saint Gregory noted that those who had been redeemed included "some from among the Jews and many among the gentiles".